History of Western Australia: Expansion 1861–1885

 Wool production, usually on large stations, was also the basis of expansion further east and northward.

-The first permanent settlements in the North West (later divided into the Pilbara and Kimberley regions) took place in the mid-1860s, initially at the Harding River, De Grey River and Roebourne (gazetted in 1867).
+The first permanent European settlements in the North West (later divided into the Pilbara and Kimberley regions) took place in the mid-1860s, initially at the Harding River, De Grey River and Roebourne (gazetted in 1867).
 Pearling also came to dominate the North West, initially in Nickol Bay, with a fleet at Tien Tsin Harbor (later renamed Cossack).
-In the North West, unlike southern WA, the labour force was dominated by Indigenous Australians, often under harsh forms of unfree labour.
+In the North West, unlike southern Western Australia, the labour force was dominated by Indigenous Australians, often under harsh forms of unfree labour.

 In 1870, some members of the Legislative Council were elected for the first time, although only male settlers with significant property could vote and the Governor could still veto the council's decisions.

 John Forrest led two major expeditions:

-1870 – retracing Edward John Eyre's land route from Perth to Adelaide, as the route of a telegraph line;

-1874 – leading a party to the watershed of the Murchison River and then eastward into the Central Desert.

 In 1872, controversial explorer Peter Egerton Warburton made a journey from Alice Springs to the Western Australian coast.

 Ernest Giles twice traversed the Gibson Desert between 1872 and 1876.

 During the 1870s, the Murchison and Gascoyne regions were also settled by Europeans.